- Enable debug logs

 GITLAB_WORKFLOW_TOKEN

-: Your personal access token, which you created during setup.
+: Your personal access token, which you created when authenticating with GitLab.

 The token configured in an environment variable is overridden if you configure a token for the same GitLab instance in the extension.